We are extremely concerned by the continuing violence in Gaza.

 UNICEF has an ongoing humanitarian programme in Gaza and has continued to provide supplies and services during the escalation of hostilities.

-Alongside our partners, we have helped to:
+Alongside our partners, we have helped:

-- reach over 55,000 people including 44,000 children with psychosocial support
+- 13,000 people, including 460 children with disabilities, receive psychosocial support

-- provided winter clothing and blankets for children and babies
+- winter clothing and winter materials